 Ban on UBER application

 Budapest taxi-drivers have long considered unacceptable that UBER operates in the same market but under different conditions.
-Although, , aiming at extending its scope to UBER-drivers, but not much has changed on the streets.
+Although, the taxi regulation was modified once, aiming at extending its scope to UBER-drivers, but not much has changed on the streets.
 Now the new act makes it possible to ban UBER application for a year in case of any unlawful operation.
 Taxi drivers have been satisfied with the regulation, but according to the trade union what will be really important is its full enforcement.

 Sunday closure law repealed